chase130101/airpred/README.txt

 ####################################################################
 (1) Hardware + Software Infrastructure
 We used Harvard's Odyssey Supercomputing cluster to run our scripts.
-Within Odyssey, we tended to use the 'shared' machines.
+Within Odyssey, we tended to use the shared partition.

 Most of our work was done in Python 3.6, with some pre-processing in R.